 Earlier this month Local Measure and Cisco hosted a customer experience symposium at the University of Nevada, Las Vegas featuring presentations from renowned customer experience experts Brian Solis and Peter Lee.
-The insights were too good to not share, so welcome to the first part of a 2-part series on the event, featuring insights from Brian Solis.
+The insights were too good not to share.
+So welcome to Part One of a two-part series on the event, featuring insights from Brian Solis.

 Brian Solis is a world-renown digital analyst, anthropologist and futurist as well as the author of several books discussing digital marketing, evolving business models, customer experience and brand innovation.
 Here’s a summary of what Brian had to say to our audience of customer experience and hospitality executives.

-The customer doesn’t shut off and on, we need to look at customer experience from a holistic point of view.
-It doesn’t work for the customer to have a great experience in one area of your hotel/restaurant/store but then a terrible experience when they jump on your website – if that last touchpoint that failed to meet expectation, it taints the entire experience.
+The customer doesn’t shut on and off.
+We need to look at customer experience from a holistic point of view.
+It doesn’t work for the customer to have a great experience in one area of your hotel/restaurant/store but then a terrible experience when they jump on your website.
+If that last touchpoint failed to meet their expectation, it taints the entire customer experience.

-Too many executives have never shopped in their own store or had to book a hotel room – so they can’t understand it.
-You’ve got to experience it from their perspective.
+Far too many executives have never shopped in their own shop or booked a hotel room at their own hotel – so they can’t understand it.
+You’ve got to experience it from the customer perspective.

 Customers simply love great experiences.
 Once they experience something really extraordinary that quickly becomes the standard - it doesn’t matter if it’s in the same industry space or not.

 We may not think we compete against Uber or DoorDash, but they are still setting the standards for our customers.
 The fact that a person in Sydney knows they can expect an Uber car to reach them in three and half minutes, sits in their hearts and minds because it responds to their impatience.
-It starts to change their behavor in ways that people never see coming.
+It starts to change their behavior.
 For example, sick people are increasingly calling Uber rather than an ambulance to take them to the hospital because it’s cheaper and faster.
-No one saw that coming - not uber drivers and not the paramedics.
+No one saw that coming - not Uber drivers and not the paramedics.

 “The reality is that every time we adopt a new technology it changes us.”
 This includes our behaviors, expectations and customs.
 It’s something we have to embrace and keep up with every single day from an operational perspective.
 We can’t keep up unless we embrace Digital Darwinism.